Aguafrommars/TheIdServer/src/Aguacongas.TheIdServer/README.md

 ## Configure Jwt request validator

 Tokens returned by request_uri parameter are validated using the rules defined in *TokenValidationParameters* section.
-By default all this following rule are true.
+By default, the following rules are defined.

 ```json
 "TokenValidationParameters": {